adonegan/milestone-2-time-dash/README.md

 #### General

 I tested the functinality of this project manually.
 This was done by first reading code, adding it and then checking it worked.
-This proved to be very helpful, especially when keep note of what worked and what didn't.
+This proved to be very helpful, especially when keeping note of what worked and what didn't.
 For the charts, it was easier to see when they weren't working as DC charts would not display at all if there was an error in code.

 Responsive design was very important for this project as I'd heard it was very difficult to make charts responsive, which would not make a